7 Reasons Why Career Planning is a Must in TVET Institutions

 At the same time, be wary of your well laid out career plan.

-Change takes place faster than what often we can pursue so make sure that your plan includes the development of skills that are basic to many of the emerging trends in the workplace.
+Change takes place faster than what often you can pursue so make sure that your plan includes the development of skills that are basic to many of the emerging trends in the workplace.

 These include communications which means excellent speaking and writing skills, working well with others, leadership, advanced computer, skills and social and emotional intelligence.

-This way, you can have flexibility to shift towards a new direction or to take a new pathway.
+By taking varied certification, you gain flexibility to shift towards a new direction or to take a new pathway.
+Given the rapid changes in the job market, you might have to do this several times in your career.

 For school managers, having career planning as part of your TVET institution will enhance the success of your graduates and will encourage many more to pursue and career in TVET.